uclaacm/hack-tooling-series/session-4-latex/README.md

 </div>

 Notice how we use `\{` and `\}` to type the braces.
 Again it is because that they are special within LaTeX.
+This is called escaping a character.
+You can do this with other characters with special meanings like `\^` and `\_`.
 Sometimes, you would want a chunk of math equation that is not inline.
 We use a pair of delimiters: `\[` and `\]`.